tormol/posixmq/README.md

 ## Supported operating systems

-posixmq has been tested to work on Linux, FreeBSD, NetBSD, DragonFly and OmniOS, but not all features are available everywhere.
+posixmq has been tested to work on Linux, FreeBSD, NetBSD, DragonFly BSD and OmniOSce, but not all features are available everywhere.
 See rustdoc for details.
-***macOS, OpenBSD and Windows doesn't have posix message queues**, and this crate will fail to compile there.
+***macOS, OpenBSD, Android and Windows doesn't have posix message queues**, and this crate will fail to compile there.

 ## optional mio integration